cloudfoundry-community-attic/aws-nat-bastion-bosh-cf/README.md

 make clean
 ```

-Check out [terraform debugging](docs/terraform-debugging.md) for more about troubleshooting Terraform errors.
+Check out [terraform debugging](docs/terraform.md#debugging) for more about troubleshooting Terraform errors.

+## Next Steps

+The next steps will be to establish an SSH connection to the BOSH Director, add releases and perform deploys.

 ## Related Repositories